Zoeysnow/prediction-electricity-time-series/README.md

 ## Forecast the demand on electricity for next 12 months

 ### Skill sets
 - time series
 - correct a dataset of its innate variable,s
-- deseasonalisation / correction time series of seasonality
+- deseasonalisation / correct the values of time series from the seasonality
 - prediction with stationary data and non-stationary data through diverse methods: Exponential Smoothing, SARIMA

 ------